emqxarchive/emqx-docs-en/configuration/configuration.md

 | ------ | ------------------------- |
 | string | `etc/certs/dh-params.pem` |

-##### 说明
+##### Description

-如果协商使用 Diffie Hellman 密钥交换的密码套件，则可以通过此配置项指定包含 PEM 编码的 Diffie Hellman 参数的文件路径。 如果未指定，则使用默认参数。
+If a cipher suite exchanged from Diffie Hellman key is used, you can use this configuration item to specify a file path that contains PEM-encoded Diffie Hellman parameters.
+If not specified, the default parameters are used.

 <br />